brentyi/jax_dataclasses/README.md

 - Serialization via `flax.serialization`.
 - Static analysis with tools like `mypy`, `jedi`, `pyright`, etc. (including for constructors)
-- (Optional) Shape and data-type annotations, runtime checks.
+- Optional shape and data-type annotations, which are checked at runtime.

-Notably, `jax_dataclasses` is designed to work seamlessly with tooling that relies on static analysis. (`mypy`, `jedi`, etc)

 Heavily influenced by some great existing work (the obvious one being `flax.struct.dataclass`); see [Alternatives](#alternatives) for comparisons.

 ### Installation

+The latest version of `jax_dataclasses` requires Python>=3.7.
+Python 3.6 will work as well, but is missing support for shape annotations.

 ```bash
 pip install jax_dataclasses